Frames for signal processing on Cayley graphs: Notations and background

 \subsection{Eigen-decompositions of (weighted) Cayley graph adjacency matrices}

 In this section, we review how the Frobenius--Schur Theorem can be used to find an explicit decomposition of adjacency matrices of weighted Cayley graphs.
 We summarize this result in Proposition~\ref{prop:eigenvector}.
 While this result is well known, especially part $(i)$ in the case of unweighted Cayley graphs, it is challenging to find references that give detailed descriptions of the eigenbases mentioned in the proposition.
-In particular, we could not find explicit references for proofs of Proposition \ref{prop:eigenvector} $(ii)$ and $(iii)$ in the case of a weighted Cayley graph that is not necessarily quasi-Abelian.
-In order to make the paper more accessible, we have included a proof in \ref{Appendix:proofs}.
+In particular, we could not find references for proofs of Proposition \ref{prop:eigenvector} $(ii)$ and $(iii)$ in the case of a weighted Cayley graph that is not necessarily quasi-Abelian.
+To streamline the paper, we have included the proof of Proposition~\ref{prop:eigenvector} in \ref{Appendix:proofs}.

+We now provide the necessary definitions, particularly of (weighted) Cayley graphs.
+Although Cayley graphs can be defined within the context of directed graphs, this paper focuses exclusively on undirected graphs.